-One of the strengths of these models is that the uncertainty of the dynamics of financial transactions is relatively high.
+One of the strengths of these models is that the uncertainty of the dynamics of financial transactions is relatively high (Tang et al., 2022).
 As consumer behavior changes, new datasets can be used to retrain the machine learning model to accommodate fraud strategies that can arise in the future.
 Random Forest and gradient-boosted models can then prompt further analysis or automatically flag transactions for review, a significant plus for fraud identification.